flowdev-yee/Tuff-Client-1.20.4-Modded-Server/README.md

 Join it in Tuff Client
 Enjoy!

-You can play Tuff Client (untested) at: https://test.tuffis.online
+You can play Tuff Client at: https://test.tuffis.online